Our Team

 Melanie Frye

 Melanie (she/her) received her B.A. in interpreting from The University of South Florida.
 She has worked as an interpreter in many different settings including K-12, post-secondary, medical, and VRS.
-She has had a passion for Deaf culture and ASL since joining the ASL Club in middle school and taking four years of ASL in high school.
-Melanie enjoys spending time with her husband, Josh, daughters, Aidyn Rose and Caleigh Grace, and dogs, Sidney and Gryff.
-She currently resides in sunny south Florida.

 Screen Shot 2021-11-09 at 5.11.34 PM.png